Patrick J. Gallagher

-Patrick Joseph Gallagher (born February 23, 1949 in Chicago, Illinois) is an American sports businessman and author.
-He is the co-author of Big Game Bigger Impact: How the Bay Area Redefined the Super Bowl Experience and the Lessons Learned That Can Apply to Any Business with co-author Stephanie Martin, and was Executive Vice President of Marketing, Partnerships and Communication for the San Francisco Bay Area Super Bowl 50 Host Committee.
+Patrick Joseph Gallagher (born February 23, 1949) is an American sports businessman and author.
+He is the co-author of Big Game Bigger Impact: How the Bay Area Redefined the Super Bowl Experience and the Lessons Learned That Can Apply to Any Business with co-author Stephanie Martin, and was executive vice president of marketing, partnerships and communication for the San Francisco Bay Area Super Bowl 50 Host Committee.